kitian616/jekyll-TeXt-theme/test/_posts/2016-05-08-blockquotes.md

 tags: Jekyll English
 ---

-> "There is nothing either good or bad, but thinking makes it so."
+> “There is nothing either good or bad, but thinking makes it so.”
 >
 > —Hamlet in *Hamlet*